Privacy description of Suomen Palautuspakkaus Oy’s Customer, Supplier and Bulletins data file

 4. Purpose and basis of the data file

-Personal data are processed in the data file for the purpose of sending bulletins of Suomen Palautuspakkaus Oy and its subsidiaries (hereinafter referred to as “Palpa”), maintaining customer and supplier relationships, communications pertaining to the aforementioned relationships as well as the planning and development of Palpa’s business operations with due consideration for the customer and supplier points of view.
-The processing of personal data is based on Palpa’s justified benefit, such as a customer and cooperation agreement or the ordering of the bulletin.
+Personal data are processed in the data file for the purpose of sending bulletins of Suomen Palautuspakkaus Oy, its subsidiaries (hereinafter referred to as “Palpa”) and Ekopulloyhdistys ry, (hereinafter referred to as “Ekopullo”) maintaining customer and supplier relationships, communications pertaining to the aforementioned relationships as well as the planning and development of Palpa’s business operations with due consideration for the customer and supplier points of view.
+The processing of personal data is based on Palpa’s and Ekopullo’s justified benefit, such as a customer and cooperation agreement or the ordering of the bulletin.

 5. Data contained in the data file and data subject groups